-If you’re wondering how to seal lipstick, you’ve come across more than one way to do it by now.
+If you’re wondering how to seal lipstick, you’ve come across more than one way to do it.
 Different things work for different people.
 I use a translucent setting powder.
 I also use the same powder on my face on occasion.
-However, there are even better products that are designed to seal your lipstick into place.
+However, even better products are designed to seal your lipstick into place.
 These are also very effective.
-Which method you choose to use depends on both your preference and your budget.
+The method you choose depends on your preference and your budget.

 One Final Coat Of Lip Color

-The one downside to using a powder instead of a lipstick sealer is that it can take away a small portion of the color.
+The downside to using a powder instead of a lipstick sealer is that it can take away a tiny portion of the color.
 Your lip color doesn’t look as vibrant afterward.
-To give it that pop of color that you want, add another coat.
+To give it that pop of color that you want add another coat.

 By now, you’ve got one coat of lip liner and three coats of lipstick.
-If it does fade throughout the day, you’ll never notice and neither will anyone else.
-The chances of it wearing off are extremely slim, though.
+You’ll never notice if it does fade throughout the day, and neither will anyone else.
+The chances of it wearing off are incredibly slim, though.

-Getting your lipstick to stay put requires a little bit of time and patience.
+Getting your lipstick to stay put requires a little time and patience.
 It also requires using the right products.
 When you do that and use these tips, you’ll love that your lipstick lasts longer.
 Need to know how to make the rest of your makeup last all day?
 Learn about primer!